As a Church School we are committed to our Christian ethos. We aim to follow in the footsteps of Jesus through our St Mary’s Steps to Success:

 Using the ‘Good to be Green’ system:

 - If a child reaches this step the behaviour must be recorded on CPOMS.
 A behaviour resulting in a child being physically hurt automatically progresses to this stage.
-Headteacher and Deputy should be copied into the CPOMS entry.
+Administrators should be copied into the CPOMS entry.

-- Lunchtime session working alone in the blue room, supervised by a member of SLT.
+- Lunchtime detention of up to 20 minutes supervised by a member of SLT.